grisuno/LazyOwn/COMMANDS.md

 Manual execution:
 To manually run these tasks, you would need to:
-- Ensure that `lhost` is set correctly.
+- Ensure that `lhost` is assign correctly.
 - Use `xclip` to copy the provided command to the clipboard.
 - Execute the downloaded Rubeus executable with the provided arguments.